alexandersandberg/alexandersandberg.com/content/pages/about.md

 ## What I'm focusing on currently

-I'm currently working full-time at [Newsadoo](https://newsadoo.com), where I mainly create great user experiences using React Native for iOS and Android.
+I'm currently working full-time at [Tempo](https://yourtempo.co) as a React Native Developer where I spend most of my time working on the Tempo mobile app.

 I read books, lately more fiction than I normally do, and recently started posting [notes from some of the books I've read](/books/) on this website.

 I try to write as much as possible, as it's something I've always enjoyed.
 I occasionally post something I find worth sharing on this website.
 Here you can find [a collection of posts](/posts/) I've published.

 I still spend time on side-projects, and you can find some of my projects [on GitHub](https://github.com/alexandersandberg).

+I recently launched my first own app called [Tiny Weather](/tiny-weather)—a simple and free weather app.

 I'm enjoying life as much as possible.
 For the first time in many years, I'm not engaged in professional work amounting to more than 40 hours a week, which gives me a lot of time to do whatever I feel like—even if that's doing _"nothing"_.